-Twitter is one of the best platforms for driving traffic to your site.
+Twitter is one of the interesting social platforms for driving traffic to your site.
 Along with Facebook, Twitter stands for the majority of traffic online publishers get to their most viral content.
 If you are new to Twitter it might be hard to get started and secure a piece of that traffic to your own content.
-To help you get off on the right foot, these are my simple tips on how to get your first 500 followers which is a nice follower base that will help get your content spread.
+To help you get off on the right foot, these are my tips on how to get your first 500 followers and increase impressions and engagement of your content.

 Show interest in others.
 Start @replying people with relevant conversations.
 Be helpful, useful and friendly.
 Be genuine and write in a relatable way.
 Avoid selling and formal language.
 Look at this as networking.
 Say hello, join the conversation, show your expertise, answer questions, help people, and build connections.
 People you tweet with will become familiar with you, will check out your profile, your site and will follow you.